U.S. Route 60 in Missouri: Route description

 US 60 enters Missouri from Oklahoma south of Seneca and south of I-44.
 It is a two-lane highway.
 It intersects Route 43 at a roundabout south of Seneca.
 Next, US 60 intersects I-49 and US 71 at exit 24 before entering Neosho.
 I-49 has a concurrency with US 71.
 In Neosho, US 60 picks up a concurrency with Route 59.
 Route 86 has a brief concurrency with US 60 and Route 59.
 US 60 will turn east and leave Route 59 while Route 59 continues north at an interchange before passing through Granby.
 In Monett, US 60 intersects Route 37.
 After leaving Monett, US 60 from there to Republic has alternate passing lanes.
 US 60 bypasses Aurora to the south.
 Then, it passes through Marionville and enters the Springfield metropolitan area and picks up a concurrency with Route 413 before entering Billings.
 In Republic, US 60 becomes a four-lane divided highway and remains a four lane highway for the next 240 mi until it reaches Charleston.
 US 60 enters Springfield and the concurrency with Route 413 ends.
 US 60 merges onto the James River Freeway where it has a brief concurrency with US 160 and Route 13.
 US 60 intersects US 65 known as the "Schoolcraft Freeway" before leaving Springfield and is also where the James River Freeway ends.

-Between Springfield and Willow Springs, US 60 passes through various communities, most of them are mainly accessible by exits.
+Between Springfield and Willow Springs, US 60 passes through various communities as a four-lane expressway or freeway, most of them are mainly accessible by exits.
 US 60 also parallels the BNSF Railway tracks.
 US 60 intersects Route 125.
 It passes through Rogersville and Fordland before leaving Springfield metropolitan area.
 Afterwards, US 60 passes through Seymour.
 US 60 has a brief concurrency with Route 5 in Mansfield.
 US 60 passes through Mountain Grove.
 US 60 passes through Norwood and Cabool.
 Then, US 60 picks up a concurrency with US 63 east of Cabool.
 US 60 passes through Willow Springs where US 63 departs from US 60 at a freeway-to-freeway interchange east of Willow Springs.
 US 63 heads down southward to West Plains.
 At this point, US 60 no longer parallels the BNSF railway tracks as it heads down to West Plains as well.